weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (90) If = sv(Nl2 <3 (N= No).
 This proves (83).
 Next,
-1m LA TR Rp— N
+1m LA TR Rp- N
 on) | sgde=Y eso gde=) ed,

 and the Schwarz inequality shows that